 - a.
 Honors Program Coordinator for two academic years, including two offerings of PS 411 - b.
 Graduate Student Professional Development Instructor for one academic year; PS 602 in Fall and PS 608 in Winter and Spring - c.
-Math Camp Instructor; two offerings. - 2.
+PS 409 Peer Advising for four terms, Fall through Summer - d.
+PS 404 Internships and IE3 for four terms, Fall through Summer - 2.
 Course revision.
 Syllabi are collected each term by the department.
 TTF are expected to revise their courses as needed to incorporate advances in academic content and pedagogy, and to ensure that their courses continue to promote the learning outcomes of the departments and programs (including General Education) of which they are a part.
 The department Peer Teaching Evaluation committee will regularly review courses and suggest revisions as necessary to respect UO policies, align with course catalog descriptions, and incorporate advances in academic content and pedagogy. - 3.
 Independent study courses.
 In addition to the standard classroom course load, TTF frequently supervise students, both graduate and undergraduate, in independent study courses.
 In these instances, faculty members are expected to maintain standards of student work and student-instructor engagement appropriate to the awarding of academic credit.
 This topic is addressed further in section C4 below. - 4.
 Course load reduction.
 These policies are described in section IV below. - 5.
 Team-teaching.
 A course team-taught by two faculty members will typically count as half a course for each unless both contribute nearly full effort as part of a special educational opportunity for students.
 In the latter case, a team-taught course may count as a full course for each faculty member with the approval of the department or program head(s), and so long as the unit can meet its curricular and enrollment needs with existing resources.
 Generally, the faculty members' other teaching assignments should generate sufficient enrollments to compensate for any loss created by the team-teaching arrangement.